jdgutierrezj/scalable-web/README.md

 # Scalable Web Assignment!

-This is a REST API built with Spring Boot to solve the assignment for Java Developer on WAES
+This is a REST API built with Spring Boot to solve the assignment for Java veloper on WAES
 ## Design
 According to the requirement, this API exposes 3 endpoints which are explained in the table below.
 I took these design decisions: